Pritam738/news-api/README.md

 ### Caching
 To improve performance, the API caches responses for a limited time period.
-This means that if you request the same data within the cache duration, you may receive cached data for faster response times.
+This means that if you request the same data within the cache duration, you may receive cached data for faster response times. this will also prevent us exceed rate limmit that might be implented on 3rd party api side.

 ### Authentication
 No authentication is required to use this API.
 However, ensure that you have a valid GNews API key configured in the app.js file.